Mastering Corn Cultivation: Proven Techniques for High Yields and Sustainable Farming

 6. Pest Control in Maize Fields

-• Use pheromone traps and light traps
+• Use light traps and pheromone traps

 Harvesting and Post-Harvest Management